POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

 In theory, one could even have very, very poor eliminator patterns – meaning even lower hair mineral levels, in some cases.

 Old name for this pattern.
 An older name for the poor eliminator pattern was the Double 0 pattern.
 The reason this name was used is that the toxic metals are often so low that the numbers are 0.001 or 0.002 mg%, which are double 0 numbers.
 However, this older name is not quite as good as poor eliminator pattern, which is more descriptive of what is occurring, so I prefer the newer name.